mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 (based on the source code of their Android port at the time of writing).

 !!! tip "Android metadata generator"
-    [This online tool](http://pegasus-frontend.org/tools/metagen-android/) might help you generate the launch commands for RetroArch.
+    [This online tool](http://pegasus-frontend.org/tools/metagen-android/) can help with generating the launch commands for RetroArch.

 The important parts here are the **core** and the **storage** paths.
 Make sure you **correct the paths** of the above example to match your system and collection: